shchen-idmod/emodpy-typhoid/docs/faq.rst

 Do I need to install a whole bunch of Python modules?
 Where do I get that list?
 ===============================================================================

-No. You should only have to install emodpy-malaria, and everything else should come as a dependency automatically.
-If you are starting from a workflow repo, there should be a requirements.txt file that lists a particular version of emodpy-malaria.
+No. You should only have to install emodpy-typhoid, and everything else should come as a dependency automatically.
+If you are starting from a workflow repo, there should be a requirements.txt file that lists a particular version of emodpy-typhoid.
 Then 'pip install -r requirements.txt' is what you should expect to do.

 Is there an easier way than typing --index-url with that long URL every time I use pip?
 =======================================================================================